CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```DEF_THROW``` Throw an enemy that attacks you.
 - ```DEF_DISARM``` Disarm an enemy.

-## Qualities
+## Item Qualities
-Qualities, like techniques, may be used by tools, armors, weapons and anything else that can be wielded.
+Qualities may be used by furniture and terrain, or tools, armors, weapons and anything else that can be wielded.
+Qualities are similar to flags, except they can also define a value (e.x. `[["CUT"], 3]`) Although any quality can be used on anything, some qualities are really only meant for certain types.
+The qualities listed here are meant to be used on items.

 - ```CUT``` Can be used to cut objects.